 Published on November 27, 2019 by Mahima Sahney

-Financial crimes and fraud are on the rise, along with advancements in technology and talk of machine learning and artificial intelligence.
+Communication Surveillance is gaining ground as financial crimes and fraud are on the rise, along with advancements in technology and talk of machine learning and artificial intelligence.
 Financial services firms, therefore, are now known more by the benchmarks/systems they set in place to implement regulatory policies and mitigate risks

 Supervision of electronic communications is a crucial part of the compliance function of a financial services firm, and the efficiency of the supervision plays a major role in deciding the effectiveness of a compliance programme designed for risk management.
 Hence, it is essential that firms employ a review method that satisfies the following criteria: